hachanghyun/springCorePrincipleBasic/README.md

 #### preference 들어가서 gradle 입력
     Build Tool : gradle => Intellij

-#### Deprecated Gradle features were used in this build, making it incompatible with Gradle 9.0.You can use '--warning-mode all' to show the individual deprecation warnings and determine if they come from your own scripts or plugins.
+#### Deprecated Gradle features were used in this build, making it incompatible with Gradle 9.0.
+#### You can use '--warning-mode all' to show the individual deprecation warnings and determine if they come from your own scripts or plugins.